Rnygtr/planty/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.1.13 - 6.
+February 2023 =
+* Feature: Google font list is updated.
+* Feature: Youtube layer will support youtube-nocookie.com urls too.
+But you should note, that still the YouTube And Vimeo Privacy Enhanced Mode setting defines, whether your videos come from youtube.com or from youtube-nocookie.com!
+* Feature: Private Vimeo url support for Lightbox.
+* Fix: Not selecting a slider in Avada Builder could cause PHP errors.
+* Fix: Compatibility fix for WoodMart theme.
+* Fix: MySQL 8.0 compatibility fix, where "system" is a reserved keyword so we'll no longer use it as a column name.
+* Fix: Divi module changes ensure that Divi sets the proper slider.
+(You might need to re-pick your sliders, if you haven't changed the default value at the Divi module, as in that case your slider was not saved.)
+* Fix: Avada Builder compatibility fix to ensure that the slider loads properly into the builder.
+* Fix: On the Smart Slider admin area the shortcode did not appear correctly when Gutenberg's "edit slider" button was leading you to the slider settings page.
+* Other: Russian translation update.

 = 3.5.1.12 - 15.
 November 2022 =
 * Feature: New [Slide Library theme](https://smartslider.helpscoutdocs.com/article/1765-slide-editor#slide-library): Nala.